 Parable of The Shampoo Girl:

-There is an older woman at the salon where I get my hair done who is the shampoo girl.
-Her arms are decorated with half sleeve tattoos, well, if a picture is worth a thousand words this sweet lady wears a novel.
+An older woman at the salon where I get my hair done is the shampoo girl.
+Her arms are decorated with half sleeve tattoos.
+Well, if a picture is worth a thousand words, this sweet lady wears a novel.
 I get up close and personal with her multiple piercings as she bends over to massage my scalp with her trance-inducing magical shampoo girl touch.
 The colorful tattoos coupled with her crimson lipstick set against her bleached white hair causes an introvert, run-of-the-mill mom like me to gulp for air.
-Shampoo-girl is a redemption story who unabashedly tells her story to anyone who reclines in her chair.
-Had I dismissed shampoo-girl based on first impressions, I might have missed out on a modern day woman at the well.
+Shampoo-girl is a redemption story that unabashedly tells her story to anyone who reclines in her chair.
+Had I dismissed shampoo-girl based on first impressions, I might have missed out on a modern-day woman at the well.
 (Psst… if you haven’t read this story, click here for one of the greatest redemption stories ever told).

 Share your mentoring stories with us.
 What insights has your mentor brought to your relationship?